alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2020-04-20-3d-from-scratch.markdown

           }
         }
       }
 }
 ```

-The most interesting point of this function is transforming each pixel inside the triangle to its barycentric coordinates.
-Barycentric coordiantes are 3 numbers, `s, t, u`, which give weights to how close the point is to each vertex.
+The most interesting point of this function is transforming each pixel inside the triangle to its [barycentric coordinates](https://en.wikipedia.org/wiki/Barycentric_coordinate_system).
+These coordiantes are 3 numbers, `s, t, u`, which give weights to how close the point is to each vertex.
 That is, `v1` would have barycentric coordiantes of `1, 0, 0`, `v2` would have its barycentric coordinates at `0, 1, 0` and `v3` at `0, 0, 1`.
 Obviously, `s + t + u == 1` and they allow linear interpolation for each pixel based on values stored in the face vertices.
+If a pixel is outside of our triangle, at least of its barycentric coordinates is negative.

-So what do we do:
+So what do we do if the pixel is inside the triangle:

-- Check if the pixel is not under another pixel previously rendered (z-buffer check).
+- We check if the pixel is not under another pixel previously rendered (z-buffer check).
 We can simply interpolate the `z value` for the pixel and compare it with what is stored in the z-buffer.
 Since everything is already projected on the screen, we take the z directly without any other transformation.

-- Interpolate between the texture coordiantes for each vertex and take the corresponding diffuse value.
+- We interpolate between the texture coordiantes for each vertex and take the corresponding diffuse value.

-- Interpolate between the normals of each vertex to compute a pixel normal and `dot` it with the light direction to see how much light falls on that point.
+- We interpolate between the normals of each vertex to compute a pixel normal and `dot` it with the light direction to see how much light falls on that point.
 This is called `Phong Shading`, as opposed to `Gouraud Shading` where the light is calculated per vertex and then interpolated over the surphace.

 ### What Else?